-If you go out of business or end operations and you will not have to file Form 945 in the future, file a final return.
+If you go out of business or end operations and you won't have to file Form 945 in the future, file a final return.
 Be sure to check the box on line A and enter the date that final nonpayroll payments were made.
+Also, attach a statement to your return showing the name of the person keeping the payment records and the address where those records will be kept.